BonsaiDen/JavaScript-Garden/doc/en/function/arguments.md

     };

-### Modification "magic"
+### Formal parameters and arguments indexes

-The `arguments` object creates getter and setter functions for both its properties as well as the function's formal parameters.
+The `arguments` object creates *getter* and *setter* functions for both its properties as well as the function's formal parameters.

-As a result, changing the value of a formal parameter will also change the value of the corresponding property of the arguments object, and the other way around.
+As a result, changing the value of a formal parameter will also change the value of the corresponding property on the `arguments` object, and the other way around.

     function foo(a, b, c) {
         arguments[0] = 2;